 Robert Burns, aka Rabbie Burns, (1759 -1796) is Scotland’s most famous poet.
 He is celebrated in Scotland and beyond on the anniversary of his birth (January 25th) which is known as Burns Night.
-Robert Burns may be Scottish, but the celebrations are held throughout the world, anywhere where his work is appreciated.
+Robert Burns may be Scottish, but the celebrations are held throughout the world, anywhere his work is appreciated.
 The celebrations take place around a highly ceremonial Burns Night Supper.

-It seems that the English are getting in on the Traditional Burns Night supper.
+It seems that the English are getting in on the traditional Burns Night supper.
 As they grow in popularity outside of Scotland, estimates are that in England alone there will be over 1,000 suppers, more than any other country in the world.

-Despite its growing popularity, many Scots would argue that the English still have a long way to go when it comes to serving up haggis, neeps and tatties though.
+Despite its growing popularity, many Scots would argue that the English still have a long way to go when it comes to serving up haggis, neeps, and tatties though.

-The centrepiece for any Burns supper is, of course, the haggis.
+The centerpiece for any Burns supper is, of course, the haggis.
 Thanks to the Q-Guild in Britain, which represents 140 of Britain’s best butchers, we've put together the following tips to help buy and prepare the perfect haggis:

-- There are other interesting variations including the addition of things like whisky, Drambuie and even curry so look out for them.
+- There are other interesting variations including the addition of things like whisky, Drambuie, and even curry so look out for them.

 - As a starter, you need approximately 100g/ 4oz per person and as a main, 150g-200g/6-8oz per person.

-- Traditionally haggis is simmered slowly in hot water (be careful not to boil or the Haggis may burst and cause culinary carnage) for around 35-40 minutes per 450g/1lb.
+- Traditionally haggis is simmered slowly in hot water (be careful not to boil or the haggis may burst and cause culinary carnage) for around 35-40 minutes per 450g/1lb.

-- Once the packaging is removed, the Haggis can be wrapped in foil, placed in a casserole dish with a little water and cooked in a pre heated oven at 180°c (gas mark 6) until ready.
+- Once the packaging is removed, the haggis can be wrapped in foil, placed in a casserole dish with a little water, and cooked in a preheated oven at 180 C (gas mark 6) until ready.
 Timings will depend in the size of your haggis.

-- To Microwave it (dear Rabbie Burns would turn in his grave), remove all the packaging plus the skin.
-Cut the Haggis into slices and place in a microwave dish.
-Cook for 3-4 minutes then break up the haggis with a fork and cook for a further 3-4 minutes.
-Once again, timings depend on the size of the haggis
+- To microwave it (dear Rabbie Burns would turn in his grave), remove all the packaging plus the skin.
+Cut the haggis into slices, and place in a microwave dish.
+Cook for 3-4 minutes then break up the haggis with a fork, and cook for a further 3-4 minutes.
+Once again, timings depend on the size of the haggis.